On large Sidon sets

 \section{Acknowledgement}

-We thank Claude Carlet and Gabor Nagy for useful comments on an early version of this paper.
-We are also grateful to Alexandr Polujan for fruitful discussions.
+We thank Claude Carlet and Gábor Nagy for useful comments on an early version of this paper and we are grateful to Alexandr Polujan for fruitful discussions.
+Our thanks also go to the anonymous reviewers for their valuable comments.
 Part of the research of the second author has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project No. 541511634 .